 Analyzing the different types of content on the website, I decided on 4 simple categories that provide clarity and help customers navigate to the information they are looking for.
-Defining these 4 categories paved the way for grouping the rest of the content and structuring the site.
+Defining these 4 categories created the foundation to group rest of the content and structure the site.

 Manning Park Resort is a part of the E. C. Mannings National Park and therefore, the website had lots of information about the national park.
 Scanning all the content, I realized that two distinct groups appeared.
 Information people want to know when planning the trip vs information before starting the trip.

 Two types of content people want to know

 Talking with the Manning Park staff, they had mentioned that it wasn't the easiest task to find a specific page since the navigation menu contained so many links.

 Continuing the trend of task-driven organization and using the feedback about the current experience, I wanted to simplify the site structure and make it easy to find what you're looking.
 All content about the mountain and resort fits into category 2 - Information needed before starting the trip and can go under 'Explore Manning'.

 Focusing on a task-driven navigation structure, I simplified the sitemap to make it easy to find the information you want.
 All content relating to the mountain and resort was grouped into "Category 2 - Information needed before starting the trip" and moved under the new Explore Manning heading.

 Within the current website, similar activities were shown under different sections of the website.
 Alpine/nordic tickets was under Passes & Products along with RV passes while other paid activities such as polar coaster tubing was only in the Activities section.